ORNL-Fusion/OEDGE/docs/source/beginner_osm.rst

     '+267  Switch: Momentum loss    0-Off 1-On                '  2
     '+242  Friction factor for Momentum loss formula          '  0.05

-Save this file as ``d3d-167196-osm-v1-mom1.d6i`` to designate it as part of the :math`F_{fric}` scan.
-Change :math`F_{fric}` to 0.10 and save the file as ``d3d-167196-osm-v1-mom2.d6i``.
-Continue in steps of 0.05 until you reach :math`F_{fric}` = 0.95 for a total of 19 different ``-momX`` files.
+Save this file as ``d3d-167196-osm-v1-mom1.d6i`` to designate it as part of the :math:`F_{fric}` scan.
+Change :math:`F_{fric}` to 0.10 and save the file as ``d3d-167196-osm-v1-mom2.d6i``.
+Continue in steps of 0.05 until you reach :math:`F_{fric}` = 0.95 for a total of 19 different ``-momX`` files.
 Run every background with the same run command as before taking care to change the input file name for each command.
 This could easily be automated.
 If you are motivated enough to do this email Shawn and I'll add it to the guide!

   .. note::